sudnya/video-classifier/lucius-technical-documentation.md

 This project implements a general purpose classification system.
 The focus of the project is on achieving robust performance (classification accuracy) with minimal human interaction.
-Unlike most classification systems, which rely on domain specific heuristics to perform feature selection, Lucious uses Deep Neural networks to automatically learn important features automatically over time without any human interaction.
+Unlike most classification systems, which rely on domain specific heuristics to perform feature selection, Lucius uses Deep Neural networks to automatically learn important features automatically over time without any human interaction.